History of Bill Gates in Timeline

 In March 2010, Bill Gates was the second wealthiest person after Carlos Slim.

-December 9, 2010: The Giving Pledge Commitment
+December 9, 2010: Giving Pledge Commitment

-2010: The Giving Pledge
+2010: Founded the Giving Pledge

-In 2010, Bill Gates and Warren Buffett founded the Giving Pledge, encouraging billionaires to donate at least half their wealth to philanthropy.
+In 2010, Bill Gates and Warren Buffett founded the Giving Pledge, encouraging billionaires to donate at least half of their wealth to philanthropy.

-2011: Gates on Climate Change and Energy Access
+2011: Gates on Energy and Leadership

-2011: Relationship with Jeffrey Epstein Begins
+2011: Relationship with Jeffrey Epstein Started

 March 2013: Meeting with Nobel Committee Chair